 Water is the only natural substance that can exist in all three states of matter - solid, liquid, and gas - at the temperatures normally found on Earth.
 Many other substances have to be super-heated or -cooled to change states.
 The gaseous state of water is present continually in our atmosphere as water vapor.
 The liquid state is found everywhere in rivers, lakes, and oceans.
 The solid state of water, ice, is unique.
 Most liquids contract as they are cooled, because the molecules move slower and have less energy to resist attraction to each other.
 When they freeze into solids they form tightly-packed crystals that are much denser than the liquid was originally.
 Water doesn't act this way.
 When it freezes, it expands: the molecules line up to form a very 'open' crystalline structure that is less dense than liquid water.
 This is why ice floats.
 And it's a good thing it does!
 If water acted like most other liquids, lakes and rivers would freeze solid and all life in them would die.

-If you've been watching the Beijing Olympics, you've probably seen a lot of water!
+If you've ever watched the summer Olympics, you've probably seen a lot of water!
 Swimming is one of the most popular Olympic sports, and yet it's also a favorite summer activity of people of all ages.
 Here are a few questions to ponder, inspired by the sport of swimming.

 Why do Olympic swimmers wear swim caps and body suits?